kellykohlleffel/Fivetran_Connector_SDK/examples/quick_start_examples/nationalparks/README.md

 - Retrieves comprehensive data about U.S. National Parks using the NPS API
 - Includes park details such as location, description, and activities
 - Captures entrance fees and passes information with associated costs and validity periods
+- Retrieves things to do at each park
 - Implements robust error handling and retry mechanisms
 - Uses pagination to handle large data sets efficiently
 - Supports incremental syncs through state tracking